secretstartups/handbook/content/handbook/engineering/infrastructure/team/scalability/_index.md

 The Observability team focuses on observability, forecasting & projection systems that enable development engineering to predict system growth for their areas of responsibility.

 The following people are members of the Scalability:Observability team:

-<%= direct_team(manager_slug: 'liam-m')%>
+{{< team-by-manager-slug "liam-m" >}}

 ### Scalability:Practices

 The Practices team focuses on tools and frameworks that enable the stage groups to support their features on our production systems.

 The Practises team is a new addition to the Scalability group and we will refine the responsibilities for this team.